turkishrational/retrodos/retrodos2/install/readme.txt

-These are Retro DOS v2.0 COMMAND.COM source files in NASM syntax.
+These are Retro DOS v2.0 installation files in NASM syntax.